phal-lab/phal-lab.github.io/_pages/research.md

 Our research group is dedicated to the development of next-generation mid-infrared spectroscopic imaging technologies.
 Our core areas of focus encompass light-physics, optical design, image restoration, and light modulation techniques.
 We combine engineering, optics, and data science to address complex challenges and create novel solutions.

-If you join our team, you'll delve into stimulating research topics such as electromagnetic theory, instrumentation development, and learning-based diagnostics.
+If you join our team, you will delve into stimulating research topics such as electromagnetic theory, instrumentation development, and learning-based diagnostics.

 ## Mid-Infrared Instruments ##